Understanding write-through, write-around and write-back caching (with Python)

 What is it good for?

-The write-around policy is the best performer for mixed workloads as both read and write I/O have similar response time levels.
+The write-back policy is the best performer for mixed workloads as both read and write I/O have similar response time levels.
 In reality, you can add resiliency (e.g. by duplicating writes) to reduce the likelihood of data loss.

 Which one should I use?